The Ultimate Sustainable Event Management and Planning Checklist

-Now more than ever, sustainability is top of mind for event planners.
+Now more than ever, sustainability is top of mind for event planners because it’s a top priority for event attendees.
 It doesn’t matter if you’re hosting a team summit, client meet-and-greet, or large trade show — attendees want to participate in events prioritizing a safe, healthy planet.
-That’s where this sustainable event checklist comes in.

 Read on to learn more about why sustainability in the events industry matters and what you can do to create a sustainable event strategy that makes you proud and keeps attendees coming back year after year.

 Make no mistake: Sustainability — and climate change — are key points of concern for the events industry.
 After all, events can harm the planet in several ways, including excessive transportation emissions, energy consumption, and tons of food and paper waste.

 Of course, let’s not forget about all the event swag that winds up in landfills — branded stress balls, plastic water bottles, and beverage koozies.
 Thankfully, reducing and modifying swag is now a top sustainability trend in the events industry.